 These are the three most common technology costs to consider including in your event budget, depending on whether they apply to your event or not:

 There are many ways to save money on your promotion costs.
-But you have to start by understanding how effective your current promotional strategy is — and data plays a huge part in that.
+But you have to start by understanding how effective your current promotional strategy is.
+Data plays a huge part in that.

 - Social media: Use one of these free tools to automate your posts without spending more.

-- SEO: Partner with a ticketing partner with industry-leading domain authority so your events have a better shot at ranking in Google — without any more investment from your team.
+- SEO: Use a ticketing partner with industry-leading domain authority so your events have a better shot at ranking in Google, without any more investment from your team.

-- Check out process: Small tweaks to your purchase process can drastically increase your sales, without any other changes.
+- Streamline your checkout process: Small tweaks to your purchase process can drastically increase your sales, without any other changes.